-The extracts below are from interviews recorded with 47 miners wives who were active in the 'Women Against Pit Closures' movement.
-The interviews are transcribed and held in the Women's Library, London in a collection called The Betty Heathfield Papers.
+The extract below is from an interview recorded with a miner's wife who was active in the 'Women Against Pit Closures' movement.
+The interview is among a collection of 47 held by the Women's Library, London in The Betty Heathfield Papers collection.

-Listen to the audio clip below - Money Lost During the Strike
+Listen to the audio clip ' Money Lost During the Strike' (using the link below).